 Fitness Grade: Medium-High – You should be able to walk at least 8-10 hours with a large pack of up to 18kg.
-This is a trek and requires no prior trekking experience.
-A moderate to high level of fitness is required though as most days will involve trekking carrying a large pack.
-The route is non-technical but will undulate significantly both up and down along the track.
+This adventure requires no prior overnight walking experience.
+A moderate to a high fitness level is needed, as most days will involve walking and carrying a large pack.
+The route is non-technical but will significantly undulate up and down along the track.

 With any adventure, preparation is vital for success.
-Peak Potential Adventures provides an ongoing training and equipment support program during the lead up to the trek.
+Peak Potential Adventures provides an ongoing training and equipment support program during the lead-up to the adventure.
 Regular contact and support will be provided through the Peak Potential Facebook page, as well as by email, phone and personally as required.
-We strongly suggest that you find a local training and trek partner to undertake this trek with you.
-This will go a long way in providing vital ongoing motivation for training and support, not just leading up to the trek, but also during it.
+We strongly suggest you find a local training and walking partner to undertake this adventure with you.
+This will go a long way in providing vital ongoing motivation for training and support, not just leading up to the adventure but during it.

-Sticking to a fitness program in the months prior to trekking the Overland Track is a vital part of preparation.
-It is true that attempting to become as fit as possible may not ultimately help, it will be the training that is done with your endurance and large pack build-up that will make the most difference.
+Sticking to a fitness program in the months before walking the Overland Track is a vital part of preparation.
+It is true that attempting to become as fit as possible may not ultimately help; the training that is done with your endurance and large pack build-up will make the most difference.
 Training on both up and down hills will be the best training for completing the Overland Track successfully.

-The closer it gets to the trek, the longer cardio sessions should last.
-Ideally, a month before the trek is due to commence, you should be training for around 45 minutes at least three times a week.
-Closer to the commencement of the trek, it is advisable to include activities such as steep hill climbing with your large pack with a moderate weight up to 15kg and long hikes to build up your endurance.
-Any training that is similar to the Overland Track and carrying a large pack will be beneficial, even a short hike every second weekend.
-Purchasing a large pack in advance and taking it on ‘practice runs’ will help to prepare your body for the conditions it will experience during the trek.
+The closer it gets to the adventure, the longer cardio sessions should last.
+Ideally, a month before the adventure commences, you should be training for around 45 minutes at least three times a week.
+Closer to the commencement of the adventure, it is advisable to include activities such as steep hill climbing with your large pack with a moderate weight of up to 15kg and long hikes to build up your endurance.
+Any training similar to the Overland Track and carrying a large pack will be beneficial, even a short hike every second weekend.
+Purchasing a large pack in advance and taking it on ‘practice runs’ will help to prepare your body for the conditions it will experience during the adventure.
 If you cannot get out into the mountains regularly, find a gym that has a summit climber in their equipment line-up.
-These machines work the climbing muscles that will be used during the trek.
-Also, as previously mentioned, try and do the trek with a partner.
-A trek partner is not only a great source of motivation leading up to the trek, but you will be great support for each other during the trip – making the whole experience more enjoyable.
-Purchase a weighted vest that allows for a build-up in weight will also help in the early days of preparing to carry weight over distance.
+These machines work the climbing muscles that will be used during the adventure.
+Also, as previously mentioned, try and do the Overland Track adventure with a partner.
+An adventure partner is not only a great source of motivation leading up to the adventure, but you will be a great support for each other during the trip – making the whole experience more enjoyable.
+Purchasing a weighted vest that allows for a build-up in weight will also help in the early days of preparing to carry weight over distance.

 The Peak Potential Adventures Team will be available leading up to the trek to provide training advice and ensure you are physically prepared.
 They will also provide valuable advice on your mental preparation and what to expect when completing the Overland Track in the main walking season.

-The extra luggage that you will not be taking on The Overland Track can be left in a locked storage room at the hotel in Launceston for no extra charge.
-We would also suggest taking a bag that you can lock with a combination lock for additional security.
-Please try to avoid taking any valuables that you will have to leave behind at the hotel.
-The Peak Potential Adventures team will discuss with you personally your equipment requirements to determine your budget and potential future use to decide whether to hire some equipment in Launceston or purchase it prior to the trek.
-Our team is very familiar with most of the outdoor equipment brands, and their performance suitability for a trek like this in Tasmania.
+The extra luggage you will not be taking on The Overland Track can be left in a locked storage room at the hotel in Launceston for no extra charge.
+We would also suggest taking a bag you can lock with a combination lock for additional security.
+The Peak Potential Adventures team will discuss your equipment requirements to determine your budget and potential future use to decide whether to hire some equipment in Launceston or purchase it before the adventure.
+Our team is very familiar with most outdoor equipment brands and their performance suitability for a multi-day adventure like this in Tasmania.
 Peak Potential Adventures will provide a 2 person tent (or 1 person in some cases), a small stove, lightweight cooking pots and enough fuel for the trek.

 Points to Remember